seohyunbaik/KLMS_autologin/README.md

 3. safari_finish.applescript

-I don't think it is very legal.
+don't think it is very legal.
+don't think it is very safe.
+don't know if it will work on your computer.